cinemagoer/cinemagoer/docs/README.txt

   ========================

 Since release 2.4, IMDbPY internally manages every information about movies and people using unicode strings.
-Please read the README.utf8 file.
+Please read the README.unicode file.

 Since release 3.3, IMDbPY supports IMDb's character pages; see the README.currentRole file for more information.